San Pedro de Macorís

 San Pedro de Macorís is a city and municipality (municipio) in the Dominican Republic.
-The capital of its eponymous province in the east region of the country, it is among the ten largest cities of the Dominican Republic.
-The city has approximately 217,000 inhabitants, when including the whole municipality.
-As a provincial capital, it houses the Universidad Central del Este.
-San Pedro de Macorís is also well known for producing professional baseball players at an exceptionally high per capita rate.
+It is the capital of the province of the same name in the eastern region of the country and is among the ten largest cities of the Dominican Republic.
+Including the entire municipality, San Pedro de Macorís has a population of approximately 217,000.
+The city is home to the Universidad Central del Este.
+San Pedro de Macorís is also noted for producing professional baseball players at a high per capita rate.